MonikaRadominska/Final_project/README.md

 ## Goal of the project

-The goal of this project is investigate the conservation needs for animal biodiversity in the world data from the [IUCN Red List](https://www.iucn.org/), particularly looking into top species which are facing extinction status.
+- Investigate the conservation needs for animal biodiversity in the world data from the [IUCN Red List](https://www.iucn.org/).

-This project will scope, analyze, prepare, visualize data, and seek to explain the findings from the analysis.

-- Investigate the conservation needs for animal biodiversity in the world.
 - Looking into top species which are facing extinction status.
 - Web scraping data collection using the IUCN Red List of Threatened Species.
 - Visualization using Tableau.